Dartmouth's Hood Museum reopens: ‘A visit to the Hood is not meant to reinforce prior knowledge’

 For the expansion, Dartmouth selected a plan by Tod Williams Billie Tsien Architects that features a new L-shaped building that wraps around and flows into the Moore building.

-When the Hood reopens, with events scheduled for Saturday and Sunday, visitors will not only see the new building, but an impressive breadth of exhibitions, all drawn from the Hood’s permanent collections.
-Several major recent acquisitions are featured, including Udechukwu’s “Our Journey,” Antonio Susini’s early 17th-century bronze “Flying Mercury,” Thomas Cole’s 1826 “View on Lake George,” and Jeffrey Gibson, American/Choctaw/Cherokee, “WHAT DO YOU WANT?
+Visitors will not only see the new building, but an impressive breadth of exhibitions, all drawn from the Hood’s permanent collections.
+Several major recent acquisitions are currently featured, including Udechukwu’s “Our Journey,” Antonio Susini’s early 17th-century bronze “Flying Mercury,” Thomas Cole’s 1826 “View on Lake George,” and Jeffrey Gibson, American/Choctaw/Cherokee, “WHAT DO YOU WANT?
 WHEN DO YOU WANT IT?”
 (2016).

 “Our overall goal is surprise and delight.
 Often when we go to a museum, our own knowledge is confirmed in a comforting way.
 We’ve moved things around to offer up the delight of new art experiences and to make new discoveries,” Stomberg said.